 The Better Business Bureau grades companies based on advertising and customer complaints.
-They awarded MassMutual a B- because there were 14 complaints filed against the company that were not resolved.
-There’s also a 1-star customer rating based on 10 reviews.
+They awarded MassMutual a B- because 12 complaints filed against the company were not resolved.
+There’s also a 1-star customer rating based on 12 reviews.
 Complaints mention difficulty accessing accounts and processing claims.

-Consumers Advocate, which focuses on a company’s reputation, policies, and stability, gives MassMutual an “excellent” 4.6 out of 5, based on a review from 2017.
+Consumers Advocate focuses on a company’s reputation, policies, and stability.
+They give MassMutual an “excellent” 4.6 out of 5.

 The National Association of Insurance Commissioners (NAIC) tracks complaints submitted to state insurance departments.
 Based on their complaint index, MassMutual has a 0.08 rating.
 A score of 1 represents the baseline average, and a zero means there weren’t enough customer complaints to count.
 MassMutual has fewer complaints than the average.